ninjamuffin99/FulpTronJS/COMMANDS.md

 parameters will be indicated in <> these brackets when required.
 If there's multiple they should be seperated by a single space

+- `fulpHelp` will drop a link to this page!
 - `fulpPing` pings the host and returns the time in milliseconds
 - `fulpShame` just shouts SHAAAME
 - `fulpServer` sends some info about the server, like amount of memebers